gjlondon/definitive_guide_to_django_deployment/README.md

 Domain registrars vary greatly on how to change the A-record so check your registrar's instructions.

+By default, EC2 provides a "public DNS" listing for instances which looks like ec2-54-166-68-245.compute-1.amazonaws.com

+Any time you stop and then start an EC2 instance, the DNS address gets re-assigned.
+If you're putting your website on one of these nodes, that's not ideal because you would have to update your A-Record every time you need to stop the instance for any reason.
+(And it's even worse because A-Records updates can take 24-48 hours to propogate through the internet so your site may be unreachable for a while.)

+To avoid that problem, Amazon lets you associate an "Elastic IP" with a given server.
+An Elastic IP is a fixed IP address that will stay with the the server even if it's stopped.

+To associate an elastic IP with your webserver, you can do

+     fab associate_ip:webserver

+*Note: AWS has a soft limit of 5 elastic IP's per account.
+So if you already have elastic IP's allocated, you may need to delete or reassign them in your AWS management console.*

 <a id="code"></a>
 #Automatically Deploy Your Code